filecoin-project/specs/data-structures.md

 	MessageReceipts Cid

 	// The block Timestamp is used to enforce a form of block delay by honest miners.
-	// Unix time UTC timestamp stored as an unsigned integer Timestamp Timestamp
+	// Unix time UTC timestamp (in seconds) stored as an unsigned integer.
+	Timestamp Timestamp

 	// BlockSig is a signature over the hash of the entire block with the miners